Hegl1/ParProg2021/Assignment_10/Assignment_10.md

 ### Results

-In the tabel below are the measured execution times for different amounts of threads. `Reference` shows the time for the given base version and `Parallelized version` shows the times for the optimized code.
+In the table below are the measured execution times for different amounts of threads. `Reference` shows the time for the given base version and `Parallelized version` shows the times for the optimized code.

 | Number of threads | Reference | Parallelized version |
 | ----------------- | --------- | -------------------- |